benlau/underline/README.md

  * start: The starting value.
 If it is not specific, it will be 0.
  * end: The ending value.
- * step: The value to increment or decrement by.
+ * step: The value to increment or decrement.
 The default value is 1.
 It may set to a negative value.

 Return:
 * collection